 Navy In-Service residency and fellowship training locations include the Naval Postgraduate Dental School, Bethesda, MD, and the three multi-discipline medical centers in Bethesda MD, San Diego CA, and Portsmouth VA.
 The Advanced Clinical Program in Exodontia is located at the Captain James A. Lovell Federal Health Care Center, Great Lakes, IL.
 Other Federal Institution (OFI) locations include, but are not limited to the Air Force Postgraduate Dental School in San Antonio, TX.

 Navy Out-Service residency and fellowship training can occur in any accredited residency or fellowship program in the United States that is approved by the Specialty Leader of that specialty.
 Two additional options for out-service residency training are the Navy Active Duty Delay for Specialists (NADDS) Program and the Financial Assistance Program (FAP).

 All eligible Navy Dental Officers are encouraged to apply to the annual Duty Under Instruction (DUINS) Selection Board for their choice of training opportunity sponsored by the Navy Medical Department.
 BUMEDNOTE 1520 which contains the application guidance is issued in February or March.
-Applications are due by 01 May 2017.
-The DUINS Selection Board meets in early June and results are usually released by the end of June.
+Applications are due by 01 May 2020.
+The DUINS Selection Board meets in mid-June and results are usually released by early July.

-Please click below to review the FY18 BUMEDNOTE 1520 and applicable forms:
+Please click below to review the Fiscal Year 2020 (FY2020) BUMEDNOTE & NMPDC NOTE 1520 and applicable forms:

 The Navy traditionally trains in the following specialties: